 Job opportunities and salary information

-According to the Bureau of Labor Statistics, the median pay for the general title “Mathematician” was $101,360 for 2012 (the most recent year for which this information is available).
+According to the Bureau of Labor Statistics, the median pay for the general title “Mathematician” was $92,030 for 2019.
 Some positions are available to those with a bachelor’s degree, while other positions require a master’s degree or Ph.D.
 In addition to the high median wage, another plus is a great job outlook.
 The employment of mathematicians is expected to grow over the next 10 years much faster than the average for other occupations (16 to 32 percent growth).